SNUCSE-CTA/FMHE/README.md

-# FMHE
-Compressed/Searchable Index and Genome Analysis with Homomorphic Encryption
+# FMHE: Compressed/Searchable Index and Genome Analysis with Homomorphic Encryption

+## FM-index of Alignment

+Stored in `FMA` directory.

+## Homomorphic Computation of Local Alignment

+Stored in `HomLA` directory.